but when you’re finished,

 HOW TO JOIN

 Members interested in working closely with BESGroup or wishing to be kept informed of activities can send a message through this website’s contact form.
-We run a YahooGroups BESGroup loop and a discussion board (currently less active, if not dormant) that anyone can register with.
+We run a YahooGroups BESGroup loop that anyone can register with.

 ONE LAST WORD…